jeresig/node-romaji-name/README.md

 This is a utility primarily designed for consuming, parsing, and correcting Japanese names written in [rōmaji](https://en.wikipedia.org/wiki/Romanization_of_Japanese) using proper [Hepburn romanization](https://en.wikipedia.org/wiki/Hepburn_romanization) form.

-Beyond fixing common problems with Japanese names written with rōmaji, it's also able to do four amazing things:
+Beyond fixing common problems with Japanese names written with rōmaji, it's also able to do a number of amazing things:

 1. It's able to figure out which part of the name is the surname and which is the given name and correct the order, if need be (using the [enamdict](https://npmjs.org/package/enamdict) module).
 2. It's able to fix names that are missing important punctuation or stress marks (such as missing long vowel marks, like **ō**, or `'` for splitting confusing n-vowel usage).
 3. It's able to detect non-Japanese names and leave them intact for future processing.
 4. It's able to provide the kana form of the Japanese name (using [Hiragana](https://en.wikipedia.org/wiki/Hiragana) and the [hepburn](https://npmjs.org/package/hepburn) module).
+5. It's able to correctly split Japanese names, written with Kanji, into their proper given and surnames.
+6. It can detect and properly handle the "generation" portion of the name, both in English and in Japanese (e.g. III, IV, etc.).

-I created this utility for helping to consume all of the (extremely-poorly-written) Japanese names found when collecting data for the [Ukiyo-e Database and Search Engine](http://ukiyo-e.org/) I built.
+This utility was created to help consume all of the (extremely-poorly-written) Japanese names found when collecting data for the [Ukiyo-e Database and Search Engine](http://ukiyo-e.org/).

 All code is written by [John Resig](http://ejohn.org/) and is released under an MIT license.

-If you like this module this you may also be interested in the two other modules that this module depends upon: [enamdict](https://npmjs.org/package/enamdict) and [hepburn](https://npmjs.org/package/hepburn).
+If you like this module this you may also be interested in two other modules that this module depends upon: [enamdict](https://npmjs.org/package/enamdict) and [hepburn](https://npmjs.org/package/hepburn).

 Example
 -------